 A major hurricane is a hurricane with winds of 115 mph or greater.
-Dr. Gray had lowered his expectations for the 2000 Hurricane Season after very little activity had developed in the Atlantic during the first two months of the 2000 Hurricane Season.
+During the 2001 Atlantic Hurricane Season, there were a total of four major hurricanes including: Erin, Felix, Iris, and Michelle Dr. Gray had raised his expectations for the 2000 Hurricane Season during the first week of the season as he felt that conditions were more conducive to development in the Atlantic.

 Back To Top